andersoc/examples/create_hyper_extract.md

 Whats is [**Hyper API**](https://www.tableau.com/about/blog/2019/10/deliver-results-hyper-speed)?

 Hyper API is the evolution of our Extract API.
 The new API is fully compatible with hyper Tableau extract.
-The new API is available for Python, C++, Java and C#.
+The new API is available for Python, C++, Java, and C#.
 For more information check this [**documentation**](https://help.tableau.com/current/api/hyper_api/en-us/index.html)

 What is the new features in the **Hyper API**?